Germany says there is 'strong evidence' Iran behind tanker attacks | DW | 18.06.2019

 Chancellor Angela Merkel has said there is "strong evidence" Iran carried out attacks on two tankers in the Gulf of Oman.
-The EU and Germany said the day before that it was too soon to apportion blame.
+She also warned Iran of consequences if it violated the 2015 international nuclear deal.

 German Chancellor Angela Merkel said Tuesday there is "strong evidence" Iran was behind the twin tanker attacks near the strategic Strait of Hormuz.